codesnerd/teaching-git/easy-to-follow-steps.md

    ```

 1. Open VS Code with `code .` command and Create a files name `index.html`.

-1. and then add files in your project.
+1. Then to add files and push code run these commands in your project.

    ```bash
    git add .